Feed Your Gut Microbiome With Food - Lakeside Natural Medicine -Lakeside Natural Medicine

 • Black olives & olive oil

-• Prebiotics: resistant starch, psyllium husk and ground psyllium seed
+• Prebiotics: resistant starch, psyllium husk fiber

 Editor’s Note: The information in this article is intended for your educational use only.
 Always seek the advice of your physician or other qualified health practitioners with any questions you may have regarding a medical condition and before undertaking any diet, supplement, fitness, or other health program.